 There is pressure on donors to contribute support directly after a crisis - be this a political transition, conflict, or natural disaster - when institutions are weakest.
 High flows of funding can overwhelm weak institutions and overstretch government systems and actors as they attempt to account for, use, and report on all the funding.
-This sets any activities off on the wrong foot and, without guardrails for mismanagement, creates a pathway for corruption and paralysing implementation.
-The increased risk of corruption and poor performance also endanger future donor funds, which will begin to wane as soon as the crisis fades and international attention is redirected elsewhere (see Figure 2).
+This sets any activities off on the wrong foot and, without guardrails for mismanagement, creates a pathway for corruption and paralysing implementation.114 The increased risk of corruption and poor performance also endanger future donor funds, which will begin to wane as soon as the crisis fades and international attention is redirected elsewhere (see Figure 2).
 Despite this, there is also pressure on host governments to accept this funding.
-Instead, funding levels should be appropriate to existing capacity - neither too of physics in what you expect.
-These institutions can only do so much.
+Instead, funding levels should be appropriate to existing capacity - neither too high nor too low - without compromising performance.
+A staged plan for increasing those levels over time as institutions demonstrate readiness and as absorptive capacity increases, beginning with building the core functions of government.